SarthakKanotra-umn/Voting-System/README.md

 You will be prompted with options to guide the user through it:

-* ">> help" will show the user how to load the election file in the system which must be in the same directory - Project1/src/<your-file.csv>
+* ">> help" will show the user how to load the election file in the system which must be in the same directory - src/<your-file.csv>

 * ">> load" will prompt the user to enter the election filename - <filename.csv>.
-Once a valid election file has been found, the system will promp the user if they want to add more election files to the election.
+Once a valid election file has been found, the system will prompt the user if they want to add more election files to the election.
 The user can type y (yes) or n (no).
 Once the user decides that they don't want to add more files by entering n (no) to the prompt, the system will compute the results of the election, displaying the results to the screen and creating an audit file.

 * ">> quit" will exit out of the voting system.